-In this section, we apply the results of \Cref{subsec:general_thm} to our two problems of interest, \eqref{eqn:GW-inner-prod} and \eqref{eqn:GW-quadratic}, to obtain the existence of Monge maps as solutions of these GW problems in suitable settings.
-The proofs can be sketched in the following way: for either of these two problems, \begin{itemize}[nolistsep] \item Let $\pi\opt$ be an optimal plan for the GW problem; \item Consider the associated linearized problem \eqref{eq:linearized} at $\pi\opt$ which is a standard optimal transportation problem.
-From \Cref{subsec:intro_GW_and_OT}, we know that any solution of this OT problem ($\pi\opt$ being one of them) must be a solution of the initial GW problem; \item Observe that the linearized versions of \eqref{eqn:GW-inner-prod} and \eqref{eqn:GW-quadratic} reduce to optimal transportation problems with costs that satisfy the assumptions of \cref{theo:fibers-main}, thus guaranteeing the existence of a structured Monge map for the GW problem. \end{itemize} As such, we only focus on detailing this last point in the following subsections.
+In this section, we apply the results of \Cref{subsec:general_thm} to our two problems of interest, \cref{eqn:GW-inner-prod} and \cref{eqn:GW-squared-distance}, to obtain the existence of Gromov--Monge maps for these GW problems in suitable settings.
+The proofs can be sketched in the following way: for both of these problems, \begin{itemize}[nolistsep,wide,leftmargin=*] \item Let $\pi\opt$ be an optimal plan for the GW problem. \item Consider the associated linearized problem \cref{eq:linearized} at $\pi\opt$, which is a standard optimal transportation problem.
+From \Cref{subsec:intro_GW_and_OT}, we know that any solution of this OT problem ($\pi\opt$ being one of them) must be a solution of the initial GW problem. \item Observe that the linearized versions of \cref{eqn:GW-inner-prod} and \cref{eqn:GW-squared-distance} reduce to optimal transportation problems with costs satisfying the assumptions of \cref{theo:fibers-main}, thus guaranteeing the existence of structured Gromov--Monge maps. \end{itemize} As such, we only focus on detailing this last point in the following subsections.

-\begin{remark} Our results provide the existence of a Monge map for the GW problems, but its construction depends on the linearization (that is, of the initial $\pi\opt$ selected).
-Thus, even though we would have uniqueness of solutions for the linearized problem as given \textit{e.g.}~by the subtwist condition, this does not give uniqueness of the solution to the corresponding GW problem: it may happen that the GW problem has several optimizers, each leading to a different linearized problem for which solutions, unique or not, may differ. \end{remark}
+\begin{remark}[Non-uniqueness for GW] Our results provide the existence of Gromov--Monge maps for the GW problems, but their construction depends on the linearization (that is, of the initial $\pi\opt$ selected).
+Thus, even though we would have uniqueness of solutions for the linearized problem as given e.g.~by the subtwist condition, this does not give uniqueness of the solution to the corresponding GW problem: the GW problem may have several optimizers, each leading to a different linearized problem for which solutions, unique or not, may differ. \end{remark}